omaralhami/Highlighter-Plus/docs/FAQ.md

 A: The limit is based on Chrome's storage capacity for extensions (approximately 5MB).
 This typically allows for thousands of highlights.

 ### Q: Can I backup my highlights?
-A: Yes, you can:
-1. Export your highlights to PDF format
-2. Keep these PDFs as backups

-## 📄 PDF Export

-### Q: What information is included in the PDF export?
-A: The PDF export includes:
-- Page title and URL
-- All highlighted text with their colors
-- Timestamp of when the highlights were made
-- Page context for each highlight

-### Q: Can I customize the PDF format?
-A: Currently, the PDF format is standardized for optimal readability.
-Customization options may be added in future updates.
+A: Backup options may be added in future updates.

 ## 🔧 Troubleshooting